kaodaopopi/Object-Tracking/README.md

-# IDE is Matlab
-Use the camera to obtain image resources and identify the red area。
+# Use the camera to obtain image resources and identify the red area。